ShaneFranklin-0/ShaneFranklin-0/README.md

 - Hi, I’m Shane Franklin
 - I’m interested in programming and video games
 - I’m currently learning Python and other coding languages
-- I’m looking nor to collaborate at the moment.
+- I’m not looking to collaborate at the moment
-- Reach me by email @shane.franklin@d11.org
+- Reach me by email @ shane.franklin@d11.org
 - Pronouns: He/Him
 - Fun fact: I built my first computer with my dad when I was 5 years old